 What is the fee to work with you?

 None!
-As a valued buying client, you work with one of our Realtors® at no cost to you.
-The fee for our service is entirely covered by the home seller, which is the industry standard.
+As a valued buying client, you work with us at no cost to you.
+The fee for our service is entirely covered by the home seller.

 Do I have to pay HST on the purchase of a re-sale home?